 At Simula Research Laboratory the focus of Scientific Computing is on the development of increasingly efficient and user-friendly tools to enhance the accessibility and flexibility of supercomputing, and on advanced computational methods to investigate complex physiological phenomena and to address unmet health issues of the modern age such as heart failure and stroke.

 - Research on medical problems involving models of electrophysiology and heart mechanics.

-- Research on biomedical flow and tissue interaction problems such as aneurysm formation and rupture, malformations and cyst formations in the spinal cord, and the modeling of the mitral valve and its interaction with blood flow.
+- Research on biomedical flow and tissue interaction problems such as aneurysm formation and rupture, malformations and cyst formations in the spinal cord, and the modelling of the mitral valve and its interaction with blood flow.

-- Developing computational middelware for modelling physical prosesses of the human body, based upon the finite element software suite FEniCS.
+- Developing computational middleware for modelling physical processes of the human body, based upon the finite element software suite FEniCS.

 - Research on robust solvers: Basic, flexible software components for creating PDE solvers.

 CCI is a long term collaboration with Rikshospitalet and industry partners such as GE Vingmed and Medtronic.
-The goal of the Centre is to enable translation of advanced research into industrial innovation focused on the two major challenges in modern cardiology: Sudden cardiac death and death from heart failure.
-Working together with clinicians, Simula provides advanced modeling techniques in the fields of cardiac electrophysiology, electro-mechanics, and geometric modeling to the center to enable enriched patient specific diagnostics and treatment planning.
+The goal of the Centre is to enable the translation of advanced research into industrial innovation focused on the two major challenges in modern cardiology: Sudden cardiac death and death from heart failure.
+Working together with clinicians, Simula provides advanced modelling techniques in the fields of cardiac electrophysiology, electro-mechanics, and geometric modelling to the centre to enable enriched patient-specific diagnostics and treatment planning.